What is GST(Goods and Services Tax) in India? Complete Guide

 Who should be registered under the GST

-In India, adherence to the Goods and Services Tax (GST) guidelines necessitates registration for a variety of entities and individuals engaging in economic activities, based on specific conditions.
-Registering under GST authorizes an entity to legally accumulate GST from purchasers and claim a credit for taxes paid on inputs.
+In India, adherence to the Goods and Services Tax (GST) guidelines necessitates registration for various entities and individuals engaging in economic activities based on specific conditions.
+Registering under GST authorises an entity to legally accumulate GST from purchasers and claim a credit for taxes paid on inputs.
 The following groups are obligated to register under GST:

 Entities Exceeding Prescribed Turnover Limits: Entities whose total revenue in a fiscal year surpasses Rs 20 lakhs (Rs 10 lakhs for entities in North-Eastern states and hilly regions) must seek GST registration.
-This is applicable to both goods and services.
+It applies to both goods and services.

 Entities Engaged in Interstate Operations: Any entity involved in the interstate supply of goods or services must register for GST, regardless of their annual revenue.